Shall We Dance (1937 film)

-Shall We Dance, released in 1937, is the seventh of the ten Fred Astaire-Ginger Rogers musical comedy films.
-The story follows an American ballet dancer (Astaire) who falls in love with a tap dancer (Rogers); the tabloid press concocts a story of their marriage, after which life imitates art.
+Shall We Dance is a 1937 American musical comedy film directed by Mark Sandrich.
+It is the seventh of the ten Fred Astaire-Ginger Rogers films.
+The story follows a Russian-imposter ballet dancer (Astaire) who falls in love with a tap dancer (Rogers); the tabloid press concocts a story of their marriage, after which life imitates art.
 George Gershwin wrote the symphonic underscore and Ira Gershwin the lyrics, for their second Hollywood musical.

 Plot

-Peter P. Peters (Fred Astaire) is an amiable American ballet dancer billed as "Petrov", who cultivates a public image of being a serious, demanding and temperamental Russian, though his employer knows the truth.
-Peters dances for a ballet company in Paris owned by the bumbling Jeffrey Baird (Edward Everett Horton), and secretly never wants to blend classical ballet with modern jazz dancing because they think it does not look very professional.
+Peter P. Peters is an amiable American ballet dancer billed as "Petrov", who cultivates a public image of being a serious, demanding and temperamental Russian, though his employer knows the truth.
+Peters dances for a ballet company in Paris owned by the bumbling Jeffrey Baird.
+Baird secretly never wants to blend classical ballet with modern jazz dancing because he thinks it does not look very professional.